National HIV Behavioral Surveillance (NHBS) - Seattle

 Information collected from community members is used to help improve HIV prevention services throughout King County, as well as highlight some of the great work already being done in partnership with many community based organizations.
-To see what some of the information collected looks like, check out the infographic on this page.

 For additional information about either survey, contact: